Sometimes Getting Lost is the Best Way to Find Yourself

 People generally tend to follow paths, forks in the road, wandering trails and even the wrong path.
 Sometimes you’ll even follow a veritable labyrinth until, suddenly – you find happiness, balance and satisfaction.

-It’s normal to lose yourself several times in order to find yourself, or to rediscover who you are.
+It’s normal to get lost several times in order to find yourself, or to rediscover who you are.

 All of this is a valuable lesson.
 And you shouldn’t be afraid of change, because sometimes it can open new doors, where you’ll find more personal wholeness.